 However, you just need to mix a small amount of blue with yellow to make it a cool shade of yellow.
 If you mix too much into the yellow color it WILL turn green!
 So just be sure to mix in a very small amount of blue into your yellow.

 When mixing green into yellow, be sure to mix only a very small amount of green as well.
 Just enough to make it cool.
 If your yellow does end up turning green, simply mix more yellow into your mixture.

 You can also mute green by mixing in red.
 However, since mixing red into the mixture will make it warmer.
 You can then mix in more yellow, and add a very small amount of blue.
 The trick is, just not to add too much blue again to make the color green.

 Warm yellows are much easier to mix than cool yellows as there isn’t any danger of making yellow turn green in the process of making it warmer.
-The quickest and easiest way to mix a warm yellow is to mix orange or red (or both) with yellow.
+The quickest and easiest way to make yellow colors warmer in temperature, is to mix orange or red (or both) with yellow.

 In the color chart above, you will see Cadmium Orange and Cadmium Red are what two colors make warm shades of yellow when mixed with different shades of yellow colors.

 If you mix too much red with yellow the color will turn orange.
 However, if you mix in a moderate amount it will simply make the yellow warmer in color temperature.
 You can experiment with mixing different reds with yellow.
 There are warmer and cooler reds.
 Alizarin Crimson is a much cooler red than cadmium red.
 If you ever want a warmer yellow but not too warm alizarin crimson is a good option.

 The complementary color of yellow is purple.
 So, when you mix purple into yellow it will make the yellow less of a yellow color.
 The opposite is also true… If you mix yellow into purple, it will make the purple less purple.